 How to Create a Gmail App Password: FAQ

 Why do I need a Gmail app password in the first place?

-With Gmail 2-step authentication, your password alone is not enough to log on to your account; a second means you identify you—typically, a code received through your phone—is necessary.
+With 2-step authentication enabled, your Gmail password alone is not enough to log on to your account; a second means you identify you—typically, a code received through your phone—is necessary.
 This is true when you open the account in a browser, and it it true when an email program tries to log in.

 Gmail offers two ways for your email program to still access mail:

 - OAuth: after you log in with Gmail (using 2-step authentication) and allow the email program or service access to your messages, Gmail hands the app or service a secret token (password) that lets it log in from then on.

 - Gmail app passwords: Gmail creates a random password which lets an email program or service log on with traditional, password-only authentication until the specific password is revoked.

 Can I disable a Gmail app password?

-Yes, you can disable any Gmail app password at any time.
-It will then no longer work, and any application and service attempting to log in with your Gmail address and the revoked app password will not be able to access your account.
+Yes, you can delete a Gmail application-specific password at any time.
+That password will then no longer work, and any application or service that tries to log in with your Gmail address and the revoked application-specific password will not be able to access your account.

 Do disable Gmail app passwords if you think an app or service might be insecure and either have given away or lost the Gmail application password.

 No, other Gmail app passwords will not be affected and still work like before—as will email service and programs using OAuth, of course, and logging in using 2-step authentication.

 How many Gmail app passwords can I create?

-You can create at least 15 Gmail app passwords, and possibly more.
+You can create at least 15 application-specific passwords in Gmail—and possibly more.

 (How to create a Gmail app password tested with Gmail in a desktop browser; updated February 2018)